jesababon/flexbox-lab/README.md

 There's a little bit of starter CSS provided.

-Here's the lab solutions for each step. **ONLY LOOK AT THESE IF YOU ARE WELL AND TRULY STUCK!!!**
+Here's the lab solutions for each step. **ONLY LOOK AT THESE IF YOU ARE WELL AND TRULY STUCK!!!** And ***DO NOT*** copy and paste!!!!
+Add each property one at a time and see how the page changes!

 <details>
   <summary>Body</summary>